raabowler/hzalmacat/README.rst

 * Column LOIII/LOII_e: luminosity and error of the [OIII]88 line, from the literature.
 For -99 in the error column, the LOIII column gives 1 sigma upper limits.
 Nan if no data is available.
 * Column OIII_FWHM/OIII_FWHM_e: the full width at half maximum (and error) of the [OIII]88 line in km/s, nan if not available
 * Column EWOIIIHb/EWOIIIHb_e: the rest-frame equivalent width of the Hb Balmer line combined with the [OIII]4969,5007 doublet in Angstrom.
 Nan is no data is available.
 * Column SFR_UV, SFR_UV_ue, SFR_UV_le: UV luminosity, uncorrected for dust, converted to a SFR using the Madau & Dickenson conversion corrected by a factor of 0.63 for a Chabrier IMF.
+Units of solar masses per year.
 * Column Luv, Luv_e: absolute UV luminosity from the literature.
 Typically at 1500 or 1600A rest-frame in solar luminosity.
 Directly quoted from the literature where available or else converted from Muv.
-* Column Lir, Lir_e: Luminosity from 8-1000 microns, from our modified Black Body with an evolving dust temperature that is 41K at z ~ 6 (see review), and beta_d = 1.8.
+* Column Lir, Lir_e: Luminosity from 8-1000 microns in solar luminosities, from our modified Black Body with an evolving dust temperature that is 41K at z ~ 6 (see review), and beta_d = 1.8.
 * Column IRX, IRX_le, IRX_ue: log10(infrared excess) derived from the Lir and Luv computed in the review.
-* Column SFR_IR, SFR_IR_e: SFR derived from the IR luminosity abvoe, converted to a SFR using the Kennicutt & Evans calibration 2012, corrected by a factor of 0.63 for a Chabrier IMF.
+* Column SFR_IR, SFR_IR_e: SFR derived from the IR luminosity above, converted to a SFR using the Kennicutt & Evans calibration 2012, corrected by a factor of 0.63 for a Chabrier IMF.
+Units of solar masses per year.
 * Column fobs, fobs_le, fobs_ue: obscured fraction computed from the SFR_UV and SFR_IR.
-* Column Td, Td_le, Td_ue: dust temperature from the literature, when quoted as the Black Body temperature (not peak).
+* Column Td, Td_le, Td_ue: dust temperature from the literature in Kelvin, when quoted as the Black Body temperature (not peak).
-* Column Tpeak, Tpeak_le, Tpeak_ue: peak dust temperature from the literature.
+* Column Tpeak, Tpeak_le, Tpeak_ue: peak dust temperature in Kelvin from the literature.
 * Column dustmass, dustmass_le, dustmass_ue: estimated as in the review from the best-fitting modified Black body.
 * Column flux90, error90, freq90: from the literature in the band closest to rest-frame 90 microns (e.g. around OIII in Band 7 at z ~ 7)
 * Column flux160, error160: flux and error from the literature in the band closest to rest-frame 160 microns (e.g. around CII in Band 6 at z ~ 7).
 For -99 in the error column, the flux160 column gives 1 sigma upper limits.
 Nan if unavailable.